Mindfulness: Stoicism

 The Greek philosophical school of Stoicism founded by Zeno of Citium included practices resembling those of mindfulness, such as visualization exercises.
 In his Discourses, Stoic philosopher Epictetus addresses in particular the concept of attention (prosoche), an idea also found in Seneca and Marcus Aurelius.
-By cultivating it over time, this skill would prevent the practitioner of becoming unattentive and moved by instinct rather than according to reason.
+By cultivating it over time, this skill would prevent the practitioner from becoming unattentive and moved by instinct rather than according to reason.

 Christianity

 Mindfulness traditions are also found in some Christian spiritual traditions.
 In his Rules for Eating, St. Ignatius of Loyola teaches, "let him guard against all his soul being intent on what he is eating, and in eating let him not go hurriedly, through appetite, but be master of himself, as well in the manner of eating as in the quantity which he eats."
 He might have been inspired by Epictetus' Enchiridion.